PersonalDataPipeline/pdpl-cli/docs/configuration.md

 - `outputDir`: A direct path to where gathered data should be saved.
 If this is not valid, the script will exit with an error.
 - `originDate`: The date used as the earliest date for gathered data.
 Data received that is older than this date will be ignored.
 - `compressJson`: Boolean to save the gathered data as compressed (`true`) or pretty-printed (`false`).
 Default is `true`.
-- `debugLogOutput`: Output logging in the service to the console.
 - `debugOutputDir`: Direct path to a directory where the data should be output.
 Run the script with `DEBUG_OUTPUT=true`  in an environment variable (see below for more information) to save data to a different directory when troubleshooting.
 - `debugCompressJson`: Boolean to indicate whether JSON should be compressed when `DEBUG_OUTPUT=true`  is set in an environment variable.
 - `debugSaveMocks`: Save raw JSON from the API to a mock file.
 This can also be set using the `DEBUG_SAVE_MOCKS` environment variable, explained below.